vt-bekah/PowerBI_Practice/README.md

     * Create a new dashboard similar to the original:
         * new user controls for loan amount and additional principal
         * modify the line chart to show standard pay-off and additional principal pay-off
+        * Add cards regarding total interest paid / difference if using additional principal

 **Future Features:**
-* Add card to indicate pay-off date
+* Add card to indicate pay-off period
-* Add card to total interest paid in both scenarios

 ### Data Source
 [Federal Reserve Economic Data](https://fred.stlouisfed.org/)